ajvb/awesome-tor/README.md

 # Conference presentations and talks

 - [How Tor Users Got Caught - Defcon 22](https://www.youtube.com/watch?v=7G1LjQSYM5Q) - 4 examples of people who have used Tor for illegal activities and how they were caught.
 Multiple de-anonymization attacks are shown at the end of the video.
-- [How governments have tried to block Tor - 2011](https://www.youtube.com/watch?v=GwMr8Xl7JMQ) - (*Oldy but goody*) Iran blocked Tor handshakes using Deep Packet Inspection (DPI) in January 2011 and September 2011.
-Bluecoat tested out a Tor handshake filter in Syria in June 2011.
-China has been harvesting and blocking IP addresses for both public Tor relays and private Tor bridges for years.
-Roger Dingledine and Jacob Appelbaum will talk about how exactly these governments are doing the blocking, both in terms of what signatures they filter in Tor (and how we've gotten around the blocking in each case), and what technologies they use to deploy the filters -- including the use of Western technology to operate the surveillance and censorship infrastructure in Tunisia (Smartfilter), Syria (Bluecoat), and other countries.
+- [How governments have tried to block Tor - 2011](https://www.youtube.com/watch?v=GwMr8Xl7JMQ) - Iran blocked Tor handshakes using Deep Packet Inspection (DPI) in January 2011 and September 2011, an oldy but goody.
 - [State Of The Onion - 2014](https://www.youtube.com/watch?v=fOwYgAS4TXE) - The State of the Onion covers technical, social, economic, political and cultural issues pertaining to anonymity, the Tor Project and the ecosystem surrounding our communities.
-- [The Tor Network - 2013](https://www.youtube.com/watch?v=CJNxbpbHA-I) - Roger Dingledine and Jacob Appelbaum will discuss contemporary Tor Network issues related to censorship, security, privacy and anonymity online.
+- [The Tor Network - 2013](https://www.youtube.com/watch?v=CJNxbpbHA-I) - Roger Dingledine and Jacob Appelbaum discuss contemporary Tor Network issues related to censorship, security, privacy and anonymity online.
 - [Tor: Hidden Services and Deanonymisation - 2014](https://www.youtube.com/watch?v=oZdeRmlj8Gw) - This talk presents the results from what we believe to be one of the largest studies into Tor Hidden Services (The Darknet) to date.

 # End-user tools